-Source: Department of Taxation, State Tax Collections and Distribution Report, Year Ending June 30, 2016.
+Source: TAX, State Tax Collections and Distribution Report, Year Ending June 30, 2022.

 Special Funds

 Special funds are funds which are dedicated or set aside by law for a specified object or purpose, but excluding revolving funds and trust funds.